Genomics of Rare Disease (virtual meeting)25 - 27 March 2020Wellcome Genome Campus, UK

 Early bird discount

-Accommodation is provided for the nights of 27 and 28 March 2019, when booked with your conference registration.
+Accommodation is provided for the nights of 25 and 26 March 2020.
 Please note: there is limited onsite accommodation and this will be allocated on a first-come, first-served basis.
 Therefore, early registration is recommended.

 Contact the conference organiser if you require a letter to support a travel visa application.
 Please note: letters will only be provided to confirmed registrants.